annnnnnnnnnie/annnnnnnnnnie.github.io/_posts/2023-05-07-RISC-V-with-Hypervisor-Extension-on-Firesim-Rocket-Chip.markdown

     #endif
     }
     ```
-    This instruction will trigger illegal instruction exception for some unknown reason (rocket chip does have this instruction defined in their source code).
+    This instruction will trigger illegal instruction exception for some unknown reason (rocket chip however does have this instruction defined in their source code).

 - The `lkvm-static` is the statically linked, cross compiled executable from last time (i.e. the `kvmtool`).